ing-bank/scruid/docs/dql.md

 doubleLast(d"dim_name") as "agg_last"
 ```

-`stringFirst` computes the metric value with the minimum timestamp or `null` if no row exist.
+`stringFirst` computes the metric value with the minimum timestamp or `null` if no row exists.
-`stringLast` computes the metric value with the maximum timestamp or `null` if no row exist.
+`stringLast` computes the metric value with the maximum timestamp or `null` if no row exists.

 ```scala
 // can be defined over some dimension